Sport – A Sporting Chance

 Problems with performance

 Injury is not the only problem for sports enthusiasts and professionals.
 Many find that they reach a ‘threshold’ of ability, and cannot improve further, however hard they work and however much training they put in.
-This is why so many serious sportspeople consult with chiropractors, who will work to improve both function and health.
-Many chiropractors have areas of special interest in sports treatment.
+This is why so many serious sportspeople consult with clinicians who will work to improve both function and health.
+Many clinicians have areas of special interest in sports treatment.

 The clear advantage

-Unlike painkilling drugs, chiropractic gets behind the cause of an injury, rather than just treating the injury itself.
-Your chiropractor will carry out a full examination (including X-rays if necessary) and ask you questions about your sporting life, posture, medical history and lifestyle, to discover the cause of your injury or poor performance and make a diagnosis.
+Your clinician will carry out a full examination and ask you questions about your sporting life, posture, medical history and lifestyle, to discover the cause of your injury or poor performance and make a diagnosis.

-Treatment will begin, often with gentle, specific adjustments (the chiropractic word for manipulation) done by hand, to free stiff joints and remove spinal nerve irritation.
-This effective drug-free treatment is generally painless, although you may feel some short-term discomfort around the injured area.
+Treatment will begin, often with gentle, specific adjustments (or manipulations) done by hand, to free stiff joints and remove spinal nerve irritation.
+This effective, drug-free treatment is generally painless, although you may feel some short-term discomfort around the injured area.
 Treatment will normally be followed by a rehabilitation plan to strengthen the injured area, improve flexibility and prevent future flare-ups.
-Chiropractic treatment aims to restore normal function to your joints and muscles as well as your nervous system, and may increase your control, coordination and muscle strength.
+Treatment aims to restore normal function to your joints and muscles as well as your nervous system, and may increase your control, coordination and muscle strength.

 If you’re interested in booking an appointment, or would like more information about the clinic, please let us know your name and number and one of the team will call you back.